 The room was suddenly full of smoke.
 The men ran out of the house laughing and coughing.
 Mom came running down the steps!
 The entire downstairs was full of the smoke and it was rising up the stairs.
 Eddie!
 What the hell did you do??
 Suddenly he stopped laughing.
 He knew he was in big trouble this time.

 Mom got towels to cover her nose and mouth but tears were pouring down her face.
 She ran upstairs to get us.
 We were sleepy and confused.
 Mom wrapped our blankets around us and tried to keep our heads covered as she hurried us down the steps and out of the house.
 We huddled on the porch in our blankets.
 When we asked what was happening, Mom told us that our father was a idiot Nazi Bastard, that’s what was happening!
 (Mom liked to uh, remind Daddy of his German roots)

-Mom made him go back in and open all the windows.
+She made him go back in and open all the windows.
 It was 2 am and pretty chilly out on the front porch.
 Dad said she was making a big deal out of nothing.
 Its just a little tear gas, no harm done.
 Mom was out of her mind.
 What are we going to do now Eddie!
 We cant get in our house because you filled it with tear gas!
 What will the neighbors say?
 Did you hear about the Yeagers and their house being tear gassed?
 I will never live this down!
 We’ll be know as the family that gassed themselves!
 And who knows when we’ll be able to get back in.
 Eddie!
 This is it!
 You really did it this time!

 Dad looked pitiful.
 Come on Rosie, it’s not that big a deal.
 These things happen.
 I bet this has happened to lots of people!
 Lets just take a nice ride over to your Mother’s.